Accreditation Criteria & Core Components

 - The institution provides to students and instructors the infrastructure and resources necessary to support effective teaching and learning (technological infrastructure, scientific laboratories, libraries, performance spaces, clinical practice sites, and museum collections, as appropriate to the institution’s offerings).

-Interim Dean, UA South & Sr. Director, Digital Learning and Online Education
+Senior Director, Digital Learning Initiatives and Online Education

 Criterion 4.
 Teaching and Learning: Evaluation and Improvement